Highlights of the trip:

 Day 7: Pangong Lake to Leh

 Return back to Leh.
 If you haven’t visited any of the monasteries on the way to the Lake, you can do it on your way back.

-Experience: Visit Hemis Monastary, visit local cafes for meals, try out different cuisines.
+Experience: Visit Hemis Monastery, visit local cafes for meals and try out different cuisines.